-My sister had attracted my attention.
-She had frizzy blonde hair and seemed only about 3-4 years old.
+My sister attracted my attention.
+She had frizzy, blonde hair and seemed only about 3-4 years old.
 That surprised me because it seemed as if I remembered her being much older.
-I tried to figure out how I could have thought she was older, but I couldn't seem to reconcile the thought of her being older with the fact that she was obviously so young.
+I tried to figure out how I could have thought she was older, but I could not seem to reconcile the thought of her being older with the fact that she was obviously so young.

-Finally we approached a small village, and on top of a hill behind the town I could see a large stone statue of the crucifixion of Christ.
+We finally approached a small village, and on top of a hill behind the town I could see a large stone statue of the crucifixion of Christ.
 The cross was made of large white stones and the entire statue seemed immense.
 When we were almost in the village, I could more clearly see the hill, which appeared to have a large monastery sitting on it.
 As my father passed through the village, I continued gazing at the monastery which seemed to change as we passed it.
-Finally the monastery looked as if it weren't on the hill, but on ground level, and as if it weren't a completed building, but was only made of wooden beams, and hadn't had the walls erected yet.
+Finally the monastery looked as if it were not on the hill, but on ground level, and as if it were not a completed building, but was only made of wooden beams, and had not had the walls erected yet.

 After I hopped out of the car, I saw that we had stopped at the village plaza.
 The ground was covered with large rock slabs with short grass cropping up between them.
 Trees shaded the plaza and along the edges of the plaza squatted small buildings and a few shops.
 One shop had a newspaper rack in front and I thought there might be some foreign newspapers there because I was beginning to have the feeling that this was a tourist attraction and that people from other countries might come there.
 I thought about buying a newspaper, but then decided against it.

 In the middle of the plaza was a small statue which appeared to be of a boy, and which some people were staring at.
 From where I was, I could only see the back of the boy, which seemed disappointingly small.
-I hoped that this statue wasn't the one which I had seen from the road.
-I hoped the statue hadn't simply looked larger from where we had been before.
+I hoped that this statue was not the one which I had seen from the road.
+I hoped the statue had not simply looked larger from where we had been before.

 I hollered to my father and the others to come on, that I had found the sculpture.
 When I thought about it, I remembered I had heard about this famous sculpture before, being located there in this little village.

 A monk was walking in the plaza.
 Perhaps 35 years old, he was thin and wearing a brown robe.
 It looked as if his hair might be cut like a Franciscan, shaved on top.
 I thought he might be there to give tours of the statue, but I thought he would probably charge us for it.
-Although he didn't look as if he would be unfriendly, I didn't want him to help us.
+Although he did not look as if he would be unfriendly, I did not want him to help us.